williamsmithza/Plutus-fastecdsa/README.md

 Private keys are generated randomly to create a 32 byte hexidecimal string using the cryptographically secure `os.urandom()` function.

-The private keys are converted into their respective public keys using the `starkbank-ecdsa` Python module.
+The private keys are converted into their respective public keys using the `fastecdsa` ~~`starkbank-ecdsa`~~ Python module.
 Then the public keys are converted into their Bitcoin wallet addresses using the `binascii` and `hashlib` standard libraries.

 A pre-calculated database of every P2PKH Bitcoin address with a positive balance is included in this project.
 The generated address is searched within the database, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `plutus.txt` on the user's hard drive.